LucasEnard/iris-local-ml/README.md

 ```
 **NOTE** that any settings that are not `name` or `model_url` will go into the PIPELINE settings.

-Now you can double-click on the operation `Python.MLOperation` and `start` it.
+Now you can double-click on the operation and `start` it.
 You must see in the `Log` part the starting of your model.

 From here, we create a `PIPELINE` using transformers that uses your config file find in the folder as seen before.

-To call that pipeline, click on the operation `Python.MLOperation` , and select in the right tab `action`, you can `test` the demo.
+To call that pipeline, click on the operation, and select in the right tab `action`, you can `test` the demo.

 In this `test` window, select :<br>